 A shipment is deemed to be non-trackable if any of the following criteria are met:

 addresses.country_iso_codeof its origin and destination addresses is identical) AND Sorted has not received a tracking event for it in seven or more days.

 addresses.country_iso_codeof its origin and destination addresses is different) AND Sorted has not received a tracking event for it in 10 or more days.

 If Sorted do not know whether a shipment is domestic or international (that is, it does not have a

 addresses.country_iso_coderecorded for both its origin and destination addresses), then it is assumed to be domestic.

 - The shipment is in a final state AND Sorted has not received a tracking event for it in three or more days.

-REACT uses the concept of "final shipment states" when determining whether shipments are lost or potentially missing.
+Track uses "final shipment states" when determining whether shipments are lost or potentially missing.
 The list of final states covers all the potential outcomes for a shipment delivery.
-Once a shipment enters a final state, its journey is considered to have ended and REACT no longer tracks it.
+Once a shipment enters a final state, its journey is considered to have ended and Track no longer tracks it.

 The full list of final states is: